gpsanant/triviaDB/README.md

 The API supports Base64 Encoding, URL Encoding (RFC 3986), Legacy URL encoding, and defaults to HTML Character Entities (http://www.amp-what.com/).
 <br>
-For Base64 Encoding, pass in "base64" as the encoding parameter.
+For Base64 Encoding, pass in "base64" as the encoding parameter. <br>
-For URL Encoding, pass in "url3986" as the encoding parameter.
+For URL Encoding, pass in "url3986" as the encoding parameter. <br>
-For Legacy URL Encoding, pass in "urlLegacy" as the encoding parameter,
+For Legacy URL Encoding, pass in "urlLegacy" as the encoding parameter.<br>

 # Example Usage